universal-meaning-map/ipld-mindmap-old-readme/README.md

 - `14/10/2018`: There is now a [first version](https://arxiu.github.io/ipld-mindmap-pts-render) you can play around!
 - `15/10/2018`: We met with Victor and discussed deeply about the this project.
 We also made a choppy demo at the IPFS hands on call.
 - `17/10/2018`: We're travelling (by car) from Girona to Berlin, to be around the Web3 Summit.
+- `19/10/2018`: We still travelling, but we've been using the free time to consolidate the documentation so it can be shared.

 ## Document TODOs
 - Relation types as JSON linked data
 - Explain `render`